-- 3. 7 As part of the internal control mechanisms that they will establish information provided by applicants, and in order to complyaccordance with the Money Laundering, Terrorist Financing and Transfer of Funds (Information to the payer) Regulations 2007 (MLR) and the EC wire transfer regulation (paragraph 6 of Schedule 2 to the PSRs). - 3.223.64In particular2017, we expect informationdetails on the risk-sensitive anti-money laundering policies, procedures and internal controls related to: - customer due diligence checks[±] - the ongoing monitoring of business relationships; - the reporting of suspicions, both within the firm and to the Serious OrganisedNational Crime Agency; - assessment of money laundering risks and the application of enhanced measures in higher risk situations - record keeping; - monitoring compliance with procedures; - internal communication of policies and procedures; and - staff awareness and training on money laundering matters- - 3.65 This should include the systems and controls in place to ensure that the applicant's branches and agents comply with applicable anti-money laundering and combating terrorist financing requirements in the relevant jurisdiction where the branch or agent is based. - 3.66 Applicants must also provide us with the name of the person nominated to receive disclosures under Part 7 of the Proceeds of Crime Act 2002 and referred to in regulation
+- As part of this, we expect firms to demonstrate that they establish and maintain appropriate and risk-sensitive policies and procedures to counter the risk that they may be used to further financial crime.
+These policies and procedures should be proportionate to the nature, scale and complexity of the firm's activities and enable it to identify, manage, monitor and report any financial crime risks to which it may be exposed.
+Firms should ensure they establish a clear organisational structure where responsibility for establishing and maintaining effective policies and procedures to prevent financial crime is clearly allocated (see also Governance arrangements, risk management and internal controls). - As part of the information provided by applicants, and in accordance with the Money Laundering, Terrorist Financing and Transfer of Funds (Information to the payer) Regulations 2017, we expect details on the risk-sensitive anti-money laundering policies, procedures and internal controls related to: - customer due diligence checks - the ongoing monitoring of business relationships - the reporting of suspicions, both within the firm and to the National Crime Agency - assessment of money laundering risks and the application of enhanced measures in higher risk situations - record keeping - monitoring compliance with procedures - internal communication of policies and procedures - staff awareness and training on money laundering matters - 3.65 This should include the systems and controls in place to ensure that the applicant's branches and agents comply with applicable anti-money laundering and combating terrorist financing requirements in the relevant jurisdiction where the branch or agent is based. - 3.66 Applicants must also provide us with the name of the person nominated to receive disclosures under Part 7 of the Proceeds of Crime Act 2002 and referred to in regulation 21(3) of the Money Laundering, Terrorist Financing and Transfer of Funds (Information to the payer) Regulations 2017 (the Money Laundering Reporting Officer).
+Where different, applicants must also provide us with the name of the individual appointed under regulation 21(7) of those Regulations.